Temperature dependent ARPES of the metallic-like bands in Si(553)-Au

-Because of the T-linear changing surface photovoltage, we assume that mostly the surface photovoltage generates the experimentally observed T-linear changes in band-filling.Presumably, in the presence of the strong SPV, the photo-generated holes cannot be completely replenished due to limited surface conductivity.
+Because of the T-linear changing surface photovoltage, we speculate that the surface photovoltage generates the experimentally observed T-linear changes in band-filling.Presumably, in the presence of the strong SPV, the photo-generated holes cannot be completely replenished due to limited surface conductivity.

-Alternatively, we can compare to other mechanisms causing a change of filling, for example the order-disorder phase-transition of Ref. \onlinecite{Braun2020}.
-In agreement to SPA-LEED results\cite{Edler2019, Hafke2020}, we can assume that the phase transition of the $\times 3$ edge state is completely covered within our measurement range.
-Therefore, we probe the full charge transfer possible.
-In comparison to the order-disorder model\cite{Braun2020}, therefore, our results give quite low limits on the charge transfer as well as a change in Fermi-velocity.

-About the found T-non-linearity of the k$_F$ in S3, cf. Fig. \ref{Fig:ARPES_T_MDC_fit} (f).
-Compared to Ref. \onlinecite{Mamiyev2018}, we think it is too small to be an effect on the dimerization of the Au-ladder.
-It may instead be related to a many-body description of the bands.
-In Ref. \onlinecite{Chudzinski2021}, we showed that a transverse many-body gap opens below 150K.
-This gap locks the difference of the Fermi-momenta of the two bands, $k_{F3}-k_{F1,2}=const.$.
-Therefore, below $\approx$150K, the Fermi momenta are bound to follow the same linear trend.
-Above this temperature, the Fermi momenta are not any more constrained, and $k_{F3}$ (or the chemical potential of this band) can relax to the value that minimizes its own energy.